Skip to main content

 Key takeaway

-Dynamic analysis sidesteps static obfuscation entirely by observing program state at the moment of interest rather than reconstructing what the code computes.
-Setting a debugger breakpoint at the comparison instruction exposes both operands directly in memory, making the complexity of all preceding transformations irrelevant.
-The same technique applies to native binaries under gdb, Android apps under Frida, and any other environment where you can pause execution and inspect live memory at the point of a secret comparison.
+Dynamic analysis walks around static obfuscation by watching program state at the moment that matters, rather than reconstructing what the code computes.
+A breakpoint at the comparison instruction puts both operands in front of you, which makes the complexity of everything preceding it irrelevant.
+The same technique works on native binaries under gdb, Android apps under Frida, and anywhere else you can pause execution and read live memory at a secret comparison.

 Related reading